kdhht2334/Hidden_Emotion_Detection_using_MM_Signals/README.md

 ---
 ### Notes

 We provide the HED database only for research purpose.
-The database consists of 246 video clips.
+The database consists of 246 video clips obtained from 23 experimental participants.

 Specifically, HED database consists not only raw video clips but also EEG signals pre-processed by numpy array (`.npy`) for research convenience.